cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 Sometimes tasks can play a role of sanity checks.
 For example, a task can check that your library is working with the latest nightly version of some dependency package.
 It will be great to be notified about such failures but it's not necessary to fail the whole build when a failure occurs.
-Cirrus CI has `allow_failures` keyword which will make a task to not affect the overall status of a build.
+Cirrus CI has the `allow_failures` keyword which will make a task to not affect the overall status of a build.

 ```yaml
 test_nightly_task: